evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_35_e-tron/_index.md

 ### First row seats

-There are two seat types you can choose from for the front row in the Audi Q4 35 e-tron.
+There are two seat types you can choose from for the front row in the Audi Q4 Sportback 35 e-tron.

 The following functionalities are available on the **standard** seat.